ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 You have a number of options for selecting the network configuration of your Enterprise cluster.

-1. Use the {{site.data.keyword.Bluemix_notm}} public network - Endpoints are accessible on the public Internet.
+1. Use the {{site.data.keyword.Bluemix_notm}} public network.
+Endpoints are accessible on the public Internet.
 This is the default.

-2. Use the {{site.data.keyword.Bluemix_notm}} private network - Endpoints are not visible on the public Internet.
+2. Use the {{site.data.keyword.Bluemix_notm}} private network.
+Endpoints are not visible on the public Internet.

-3. Use the {{site.data.keyword.Bluemix_notm}} public and private network - Endpoints are visible on both the public Internet and internally within the {{site.data.keyword.Bluemix_notm}}.
+3. Use the {{site.data.keyword.Bluemix_notm}} public and private network.
+Endpoints are visible on both the public Internet and internally within the {{site.data.keyword.Bluemix_notm}}.

 This selection can be made at provision time through the {{site.data.keyword.messagehub}} catalog provisioning page.
-Use the Service Endpoints menu pull down to select either "Public" (default), "Private" or "Public and Private".
+Use the Service Endpoints menu pull down to select either **Public** (default), **Private** or **Public and Private**.

 Alternatively, if you want to use the CLI to provision an {{site.data.keyword.messagehub}} service, use the following commands: